sourcegraph/handbook/content/sales/sales_to_ce_handover.md

 >Best,
 >$NAME

-1. Update the deal status to "Closed" in HubSpot.
+1. Update the deal status to "Closed" in Salesforce.

 ## CE responsibilities

-1. The CE team will assign an account owner (typically the same CE that worked on the opportunity before the deal was signed).
+1. The CE team will assign an account owner.
+If the account owner is different than the CE who worked the deal, the Customer Engineer field needs to be updated in Salesforce.
 1. Rename the shared customer Slack channel from #trial-customer to #support-customer (if applicable).
 1. [Create a new license key](../ce/license_keys.md) that reflects the terms of the deal.
 1. Once the AE has sent the welcome email, CE is responsible for: